codecrafters-io/build-your-own-redis/stage_descriptions/replication-08-fj0.md

 Up until now, we've been implementing the handshake from the replica's perspective.
 Now we'll implement the same handshake on the master side.

-As a recap, the master receives:
+As a recap, the master receives the following for the handshake process:

 1. A `PING` from the replica
 2. `REPLCONF` twice from the replica